joncamp/quicklink2dotnet/QuickLinkDotNet/Examples/README.txt

 Directory		Program Description
 -------------------------------------------------------------------------------
-EyeLogger		Displays a stream of info from the first eye tracker device on
+EyeLogger		Displays a stream of info from the eye tracker device.

-				the system.
+GazeInfo		Displays a stream of info (on a Windows form) from the eye
+				tracker device.
 ------------------------------------------------------------------------------